Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 -   `-C target-cpu`: Specifies the target CPU architecture.
 This allows the compiler to generate machine code optimized for a specific CPU.
 For example, setting `target-cpu` to `native` will tell the compiler to look for optimizations for this machines CPU.
 -   `-C debuginfo`: Controls whether debug information is included in the generated binary.
 Disabling debug info (`-C debuginfo=0`) can reduce binary size but makes debugging more difficult.
 -   `-C panic=abort`: Changes how panics are handled by aborting instead of unwinding, which can improve performance at the cost of not being

+## Conclusion

+Writing efficient code in Rust goes beyond merely adhering to the language's rules.
+It requires a deep understanding of the underlying hardware architecture, careful optimization of algorithms and data structures, minimizing memory allocations, leveraging parallelism, and proficiently profiling your code to pinpoint bottlenecks.
+In this article, we explored a range of techniques and best practices that can significantly enhance the performance of your Rust programs.

+Hopefully, this article has helped you become a better (and more performant) rustacean.
+If you have any questions or suggestions, feel free to reach out to me on [Twitter](https://twitter.com/BeckerrJon).
+Thank you!